 A boy of 5 has not experienced anything much differently than a girl of the same age, apart from under-developed genitals, assuming they live in a semi-decent society.
 There is a transgender woman selling ‘plastic penis attachments’ specifically marketing them to girls under five.
 Does a girl of 3 need a plastic penis?
 Most don’t even know what a penis is, or what testicles are, unless they are being abused.

 These criteria for gender dysphoria are subjective and deliberately vague, backwards, and give free reign for predatory agents and groomers to step in.
 To re-iterate: Sex is binary.
 Gender is a social construct.
 All people have a sex.
-Dysphoric children must be urgently protected from the vultures in a particular section of the medical sector that pushes transgender people as patients for a lifetime.
+Dysphoric children must be urgently protected from the vultures in a particular section of the medical profession that pushes them into a path of being patients reliant on surgery, drugs and hormonal therapy for a lifetime.